Icinga/icinga-doc/markdown/en/configmain.md

 it can adversely skew the spread of initial checks.
 Otherwise you will probably want to leave it enabled.

--   0 = Don't use retained scheduling info

--   1 = Use retained scheduling info (default)

 **Retained Host and Service Attribute Masks**